 Tickets

 An early ‘timeline’ Instagram video posted by ORF (and shortly thereafter deleted) indicated plans to begin ticket sales for the Wiener Stadthalle before Christmas 2025.
-Please check our ticket page for the most up-to-date information.
+Given the mid-December deadline to confirm participation, it’s likely organisers will announce ticket sales more or less immediately afterwards to distract from any unhelpful publicity that may or may not follow.

 Confirmed Participants